 The beginning starts out by connecting to kids’ prior knowledge about what a family is.

 The next couple of pages go on to explain that family doesn’t always mean relatives.
 This also happens to be one of my favorite illustrations.
 I envisioned bright, colorful pictures to go with the words, and the talented Sandie Sonke couldn’t have captured that vision any better.

 Creating a Family of Learners

 The pages that follow go into more detail about what it means to be a family of learners.
 Several aspects are touched upon, such as embracing similarities and differences, being a good friend, and having a growth mindset.
 I won’t share the whole book, but given the current global situation, I did want to go ahead and share some insight about specific parts that focus on the actual classroom itself as a place.

 Fostering Class Community while Distance Learning

-I read the book with my own students over Zoom video conferencing at the end of our year.
-It brought new meaning to the words “home” and “family.”
-When I read those particular pages above, I paused with my kids and had a discussion about how home (and a classroom) is not just a place, but a feeling.
+I read the book with my own students over Zoom video conferencing at the end of the 2019-2020 year.
+We had a discussion about how home (and a classroom) is not just a place, but a feeling.
 Even when you are not actually in the same room as your family, you’re still a family.

-I conveyed to my class that social distancing is just one extreme type of “weather” we’re all going through right now, but that doesn’t change the fact that we’re still here for each other.
+I conveyed to my class that social distancing was just one extreme type of “weather” we were all going through, but that didn’t change the fact that we were still there for each other.